CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Logging
 -------

-When the SNP Pipeline is launched with the ``run_snp_pipeline.sh`` script, it generates log files for each processing step of the pipeline.
+The SNP Pipeline generates log files for each processing step of the pipeline.
 The logs for each pipeline run are stored in a time-stamped directory under the output directory.
 If the pipeline is re-run on the same samples, the old log files are kept and a new log directory is created for the new run.
 For example, the output